A complete guide to cable ramp installation!

 Similarly, select an area in homes or other outdoor places where no water and other fluids collect, as they may contribute to wire shocks, trip, or slip hazards.

 Secondly, the site must be smooth and have no irregular surfaces because vehicles that cross the cable ramps can face difficulties.

 After selecting the installation spot, remove the cable ramp and position it on the ground.
 Carefully set side connectors or other accessories with the cable ramp.

 If you want to extend the length of the cable ramps, mark the lines on the floor and position the cable ramps in a parallel manner.
 You can keep multiple cable ramps 2 feet apart to manage wires conveniently.

 Assemble linear pieces by placing female slots over male tabs.
 Attach connectors and use end boots to complete the run.
 It also reduces tripping hazards presented by bare connector ends.

 Securing the cable ramp

 So, drill anchor holes in the ground and carefully install cable ramps in the holes instead of spiking.
-Just be cautious during the installation and not damage the cable ramp with improper handling.
-After securing and connecting multiple cable ramps, you are done with the major installation steps.
+Just be cautious during the installation, and do not damage the cable ramp with improper handling.
+You complete the major installation steps after securing and connecting multiple cable ramps.

 Wire arrangement and filling